nmirman/metsig/README.md

    * fft_significance: should have FFT code as well as job parallelization scripts.
 A merge of yimin_comment and nathan_fullshape.
    * yimin_comment: Yimin's final FFT code.
    * systematics: has code for systematics evaluations.
 Needs to be cleaned up, be cautious when using.
+   * nathan_pileup: for making ROC plots in bins of N vertices